-PATUXENT RIVER NAS, Md. – Maritime aviation surveillance experts at Northrop Grumman Corp. are preparing to build three MQ-4C Triton long-range patrol unmanned aerial vehicles (UAVs) under terms of a $65.2 million advance-acquisition contract announced Wednesday.
+PATUXENT RIVER NAS, Md. – Maritime aviation surveillance experts at Northrop Grumman Corp. will build two more MQ-4C Triton long-range patrol unmanned aerial vehicles (UAVs) under terms of a $172.4 million order announced Thursday.

-Official of the Naval Air Systems Command at Patuxent River Naval Air Station, Md., are asking the Northrop Grumman Aerospace Systems sector in San Diego to provide long-lead items for three low-rate initial production (LRIP) lot 5 MQ-4C Triton UAVs -- two for the Navy and one for the government of Australia.
+Official of the Naval Air Systems Command at Patuxent River Naval Air Station, Md., are asking the Northrop Grumman Aerospace Systems sector in San Diego to build three low-rate initial production lot 4 MQ-4C Triton UAVs.

 Northrop Grumman is building the MQ-4C Triton, also called the Broad Area Maritime Surveillance (BAMS) UAV, to fly maritime surveillance missions as long as 24 hours at altitudes of more than 10 miles to enable coverage out to 2,000 nautical miles.
 The UAV's suite of sensors can detect and classify different types of ships automatically.

 The Triton will be a crucial component of the Navy's 21st century strategy for conducting surveillance of surface ship and submarine traffic in the vast Pacific and other oceans around the globe.
 The Triton UAV will work together with the Navy's P-8A Poseidon manned maritime patrol aircraft.

 The Triton's maritime search radar is called the Multi-Function Active Sensor (MFAS), and will provide the UAV and its operators with a 360-degree view of a large geographic area while providing all-weather coverage for detecting, classifying, tracking, and identifying points of interest.
 MFAS is separate from the Triton's air-to-air radar.
 The MFAS radar first flew on the Triton during testing in April 2015.